-Here's what you need to know and what documents to bring with you before you apply for a Tennessee marriage license.
-We recommend getting this legal aspect of your wedding out of the way about a month before your wedding date.
-Requirements may vary as each county in Tennessee could have their own requirements.
-Congratulations and much happiness as you begin your lifetime journey together!
+When you're applying for a marriage license in Tennesse, there are a few things you need to know and documents that you will have to bring with you.
+It's recommended that you get this legal aspect of your wedding out of the way about a month before your wedding date.
+Be aware that each county in Tennessee could have its own requirements, so it's best to double check with your local county clerk.

-Cash only in some counties, and some may accept debit cards.
-The fee for a marriage license varies from $93.50 - $99.50.
+The marriage license fees may only be payable in cash in some counties, and some may accept debit cards.
+The fee for a marriage license varies from $93.50 to $99.50.

 If you complete a premarital preparation course in the year prior to your application date, you will receive a $60.00 discount.
 You will need to provide a Certificate of Completion.

 According to Tennessee Statutes 36-6-413-b-2, non-residents in some Tennessee municipalities can receive a $60 discount upon showing the county clerk proof that establishes they are not Tennessee residents.
 Call the county clerk where you want to get married to see if this discount will be available to you.